nyl-auster/rust-memo/README.md

 }
 ```

-🚨 this will throw an error because there is a semi-column : expression is turned into a **statement** and do not return the value. **The default value for functions is expressed by (), the empty tuple.** Therefore, nothing is returned, which is not compatible with the return type which is i32.
+🚨 this will throw an error because there is a semi-column : expression is turned into a **statement** and do not return the value.
+So an empty tuple is returned; which is not matching the declared return type ( i32 ).

 To fix this error, simply remove the semi-column: